Elections in Lithuania: Elections and results

-Six presidential elections have taken place in Lithuania since independence.
+Eight presidential elections have taken place in Lithuania since independence.

 Algirdas Brazauskas, a former communist party leader, was the first elected president of independent Lithuania.
 Election took place on 14 February 1993, with Brazauskas defeating Stasys Lozoraitis, a Lithuanian diplomat, who had spent almost all his life in Italy and the United States representing interwar Lithuania.
 Brazauskas won with 60% of the vote.

 Brazauskas did not stand in the 1997-1998 presidential election, held on 21 December 1997, with the second round on 4 January 1998.
 In the election, Artūras Paulauskas, a former Prosecutor General of Lithuania won the first round with 44.7% of the vote, but was defeated in the second round by Valdas Adamkus, a former US civil servant, who got 50% of the vote compared to 49.2% by Paulauskas.

 Adamkus stood for reelection in the Lithuanian presidential election, 2002–2003, which took place 22 December 2002, with the second round on 5 January 2003.
 After leading in the first round with 35.1% of the vote, Adamkus was convincingly defeated in the second round by Rolandas Paksas, a former Prime Minister and Mayor of Vilnius who received 54.2% of the vote.

 Rolandas Paksas was subsequently impeached and removed from office, prompting early election in 2004.
 Valdas Adamkus became the first President of Lithuania to be elected for a second term, leading the first round with 30.2% of the vote and defeating Kazimiera Prunskienė in the second round with 51.8%.

 Valdas Adamkus was not eligible to stand for reelection in 2009 due to term limits.
 In the election that took place on 17 May 2009, European Commissioner Dalia Grybauskaitė won in the first round with more than 68% of the vote.
 Grybauskaitė became the country's first female president.

-Grybauskaite was reelected in the 2014 presidential election that took place on 11 May 2014, with a second round held on 25 May.
+Grybauskaitė was reelected in the 2014 presidential election that took place on 11 May 2014, with a second round held on 25 May.
 Grybauskaitė received 45.9% of vote in the first round and defeated Zigmantas Balčytis in the second round with 57.9% of all votes.
 She became the first president of Lithuania to be reelected for a second consecutive term.

+The 2019 presidential election was held in two rounds on 12 and 26 May.
+Grybauskaitė was not eligible to stand for reelection due to term limits.
+In the first round, the two leading candidates, Ingrida Šimonytė and Gitanas Nausėda, both received 31% of the vote.
+Nausėda won in the second round with 66% of the vote. Šimonytė would go on to be appointed prime minister following the 2020 Seimas elections.

+Nausėda was reelected in the 2024 presidential election, which took place on 12 and 26 May.
+In the first round, the independent candidate Nausėda finished first with 44% of votes, while then-prime-minister Šimonytė of the Homeland Union finished second with 20%.
+Nausėda won in the second round with 75% of the vote.